ROBINSON HIGH SCHOOL NEWS EDITORIAL POLICY

 - The Adviser will work with the faculty and administration to aid in the understanding of the freedoms accorded to the students and the professional goals of the staff.

-- The Adviser or the Building Administration will not act as a censor or determine the content of the Media.
+- The Adviser or the Building Administration will not act as a censor or determine the content of News.
 The Adviser will offer advice and instruction in compliance with the Code of Ethics for Advisers established by the Journalism Education Association as well as the Canons of Professional Journalism.

 IV.
 THE BUILDING AND DISTRICT ADMINISTRATION